 “Would you like to go to Belur or Halebeedu ? “ asks Vipin, the polite manager of the estate. “ Neither, “ I say ,as I soak in the lethargy.
 He looks at me, a bit surprised, aware of my keen interest in anything Hoysala.
 But I am content to spend my last day in the estate , just like the way I spent the rest.
 Besides a walk in the plantations and a little bit of bird and butterfly watching , the rest of the day is given to vegetating.
 I could have written an ode to indolence instead of a travel diary.

+I decide to explore some of the Hoysala temples near Hassan.
+I have heard of the twin Hoysala temples of Marale and Mosale and wonder about going there.
 But my travel companion, Aarti insists that we go to Dwarasamudra or Halebeedu as it is called today.
 We discuss old monuments and my mind wanders off to a map of the ancient Hoysala capital, that I had seen in a book.
 There were several temples marked on it and I told her that three of them still elude me, even after my many trips to the Hoysala capital.
-“Lets go look for them,” persuades Aarti, drawing me out of my lethargy .
+“Let’s go look for them,” persuades Aarti, drawing me out of my lethargy .
 And so we set out towards Halebeedu, on a rain swept Saturday afternoon, based on weatherman and driver, Chinna’s prediction that it might not be raining there.

 Guides and vendors surround us the moment we land in Halebeedu.
 Chinna is right.
 It is not raining here.
 I start with my first clue and ask them the direction to Bidarikere.
 An old vendor strokes his beard and gives Chinna the route .
 We are told it is just a couple of minutes away on the outskirts of Halebeedu .